Shia LaBeouf and FKA twigs Get Cozy Together in Paris

 Paris: it's the city of love.

 Shia LaBeouf and his rumored romantic interest FKA twigs(real name Tahliah Barnett) were spotted showing some PDA around Paris over the weekend.
-The two of them ambled near the Seine and were seen at the Louvre museum standing near the famous Mona Lisa painting, according to Twitter user @gabbybiscardi.
+The two of them ambled near the Seine and were seen, according to some social media accounts, at the Louvre museum standing near the famous Mona Lisa painting.
 Last week, the Evens Stevens star was seen leaving FKA twigs' London and once again in her neighborhood as they went jogging and walking.

 News of their romance started heating up as LaBeouf's rep confirmed to E!
 News that he and his wife Mia Goth had "filed for divorce."
 The rep added, "The separation is amicable and all details pertaining to the divorce proceedings will remain private."